The Executioner (book series): Audio books

 Select Executioner titles were distributed on audiocassette by DH Audio through #241, although the company was dissolved in Fall 2001.
 These abridged versions of the books, read by Richard Rohan performing multiple voices, ran about 3 hours.
 Stony Man Doctrine was also published as an audio cassette tape.

 The first three books in the Executioner series in audio format were published by Books in Motion as cassette tapes.

 Cutting Edge Audio published the Executioner & Stony Man series on audio, starting in October 2004 and beginning with Executioner 301 Blast Radius and Stony Man 68 Outbreak.
 They were available throughout North America and online via Cuttingaudio.com.
 The company had no plans for selling them through regular retail outlets.
 They stopped publishing them in 2006.

 Movie screenplay

 Joseph E. Levine contracted Richard Maibaum in 1972 to write a screenplay, based on the fifth and sixth volumes, Continental Contract and Assault on Soho.
 Some Pinnacle printings at the time had a strapline in a corner of the cover with "Soon to be a major motion picture from Avco-Embassy."

 A later attempt to adapt The Executioner to the screen by William Friedkin was to star Sylvester Stallone and Cynthia Rothrock, but the production was scrapped.

-It was announced in August 2014, that Shane Salerno, Hollywood producer and screenwriter, has acquired the Executioner Mack Bolan Series of action/adventure novels for a film franchise.

-Deadline reported that Warner Bros. has acquired the film rights of the book series with Bradley Cooper starring as Bolan, Shane Salerno writing and Todd Phillips directing.
+It was announced in August 2014, that Shane Salerno, Hollywood producer and screenwriter, had acquired the rights to turn the novel series into a film franchise.
+Four days later, Deadline reported that Warner Bros. had acquired the film rights from Salerno, hoping to sign Bradley Cooper to star as Bolan and Todd Phillips to direct.
+Salerno would write the script and produce.